Kwpolska/socketcmd/README.md

 application.
 SocketCmd is meant to show how a socket server that runs subprocesses looks when written in asyncio.

+The server works with Python 3.5 or newer.
+If you need 3.4 support, try the `py34-last` tag.

 Usage
 -----